operator-framework/operator-registry/docs/design/operator-bundle.md

 ## Operator Bundle Commands

 `opm` (Operator Package Manager) is a CLI tool to generate bundle annotations, build bundle manifests image, validate bundle manifests image and other functionalities.
-Please note that the `generate`, `build` and `validate` features of `opm` CLI are currently in alpha and only meant for development use.
+Please note that the `generate`, `build`, and `validate` features of `opm` CLI are currently in alpha and only meant for development use.

 ### `opm` (Operator Package Manager)